 For application deadlines, check out the Important Dates page.

 When your documents have been processed, your status will update online.
-It usually takes three to six weeks, with longer processing times at the start of term.
+It usually takes 3-6 weeks for your documents to process, with longer processing times at the start of term.
 Keep an eye on your OSAP Message Centre on your OSAP application - if we need anything else from you, we’ll be in touch.

 When your paperwork has been processed, we’ll email you with an assessment and to let you know your loan is ready.

-Check your RAMSS account to make sure your OSAP shows up (if you asked for it to be sent to Ryerson) and to ensure your fees are paid by the deadline.
+Check your RAMSS account to make sure your OSAP shows up and to ensure your fees are paid by the deadline.